OhShiGames/MaliceTanks/README.md

-# MaliceTanks
+# Malice
-Open World head to head tank fight, with AI hooks for genetic algorithms
+Open World head to head tank fight, with AI hooks for genetic algorithms.

+Carrying on from where a final year Computer Science project started